nestjs/docs.nestjs.com/content/custom-decorators.md

 #### Param decorators

 Nest provides a set of useful **param decorators** that you can use together with the HTTP route handlers.
-Below is a list of the provided decorators and the plain Express objects they represent
+Below is a list of the provided decorators and the plain Express (or Fastify) objects they represent

 <table>
   <tbody>